lsst-ts/observatory-ops-docs/Observatory-Control-System/Non-standard-Operations/Computer-Room-Shutdown/index.rst

 - comcam-mcm
 - comcam-db01
 - auxtel-mcm
-- auxtel-db01
 - auxtel-fp01 (only if warmup auxtel camera)
+- auxtel-daq-mgt (only if warmup auxtel camera)
-- lsstcam-dc01 (only if warmup lsstcam)
+- lsstcam-dc1 (only if warmup lsstcam)
-- lsstcam-mcm
+- lsstcam-mcm1
-- lsstcam-db01
+- lsstcam-db02
-- daq mgt (only if warmup cameras)
+- lsstcam-daq (only if warmup lsstcam)
 - daq ATCA crates (only if warmup cameras)

 Tier 4
 ------
 The following is the list computers will be powered off that will take down the communications to the summit.

 **IT:**